MoonDragon-MD/linguist-WindowsTTS/README.md

 # linguist-WindowsTTS
 Add to the "linguist" extension in "Custom TTS Modules" to have native Windows offline TTS

+NB:It works well (without modification) even on Ubuntu, use espeak (unfortunately it sounds a robotic voice)

 ## Dependencies

 [linguist](https://github.com/translate-tools/linguist)